The 4th Delta Advanced Automation Contest 2017, Wujiang plant of Delta Group, China

 The 4th Delta Advanced Automation Contest (the “Contest”) is themed “Seeking Smart Manufacturing Talents”.
 The Contest is sponsored by the Automation Technology Teaching Steering Committee for Higher Education under the Ministry of Education, the Chinese Association of Automation, and the Industry and Information Industry Vocational Education Teaching Steering Committee under the Ministry of Education.
 It is an innovative technology competition for automation applications organized by the Delta Group.

-I (Arnab Kumar Das), along with my friends Vinod V. and Nikhil Goyal have participated and have won the First Prize.
+I (Arnab Kumar Das), along with my friends Vinod V. and Nikhil Goyal participated and won the First Prize.
 Here we have documented our manufacturing and competition.
-Competition happened from July 24-26, 2017 at Wujiang plant of Delta Group, China.
+The competition happened from July 24-26, 2017 at the Wujiang plant of Delta Group, China.

 We are the first one from INDIA to win First Prize in this International Competition.

 PICASO 4.0 is a Computer Numeric Control (CNC) machine-based Multi-Axes Motion Control Machine for Automated Vertical Laser Engraving / Mechanical Milling solution for brick walls, concrete, glass, wood etc. or any vertical plane surface that can accept laser.
 Unlike conventional CNC it has no horizontal workspace constraint [ INFINITE X AXIS ] and can engrave long walls.
 PICASO 4.0 can be used for upright walls, glass, doors, etc., do not have to remove the door or glass, to provide high convenience.
 In addition to laser engraving, it also can be replaced by other tools, painting or cutting and other actions.
 PICASO 4.0 Painting the future!! is made by Arnab Kumar Das, Veluguri Vinod and Nikhil Goyal of Lovely Professional University, India Sponsered by Delta Electronics.